JumpingCodes/pyPlanet_docker/README.md

-A docker image of my little python planet simulator
+A docker image of my little python planet simulator rewritten in js because pygbag was a pain in my python.